phw/picard-docs/source/usage/attach_disc_id.rst

 2. If the target release appears in this list, the disc id has already been attached and you do not need to do anything further.
-If there are no matches found or the desired target release does not appear in the list, use the :menuselection:`"Submit disc ID"` option to locate the correct release.
+If there are no matches found or the desired target release does not appear in the list, use the :guilabel:`Submit disc ID` option to locate the correct release.
 Enter the release title or artist and initiate the search.
 You will be provided with a list of the releases that match your search criterion and have the same number of tracks as your CD toc.